 Every now and then you simply need to use the entire power of your Internet connection for something other than torrent downloading.
 Thanks to the clever scheduling features offered by Folx PRO, you can now schedule the downloads at night, when you’re sleeping or when you know you’re not going to be around.
 The control you have extends even more as you can tell the app what to do when the download is finished - exit Folx, shut down or enter sleep mode.

-Whenever you’re downloading video or audio files, Folx PRO can automatically sync the media files with iTunes so that you don’t have to waste any more time to get them synced later.
-Using the tags you added when you downloaded the content, Folx Pro will add the music and videos to iTunes for an easy sync with your iPad or iPod.
+Whenever you’re downloading video or audio files, Folx PRO can automatically sync the media files with Music (former iTunes) so that you don’t have to waste any more time to get them synced later.
+Using the tags you added when you downloaded the content, Folx Pro will add the music and videos to Music for an easy sync with your iPad or iPod.

 Save Login Credentials